How I Built This

 ├── tf-modules/

-│ ├── aws-vpc/ # VPC, public subnet, Internet Gateway
+│ ├── aws-vpc/ # VPC, public subnet, IGW, route table

-├── main.tf # Module composition
+├── main.tf # Module composition + IAM policies

-├── budget.tf # AWS budget alert ($25/mo)
+├── budget.tf # $40/mo AWS budget alert

-└── variables.tf # Configuration variables
+└── variables.tf # Configuration with validation blocks

 VPC Module